This article explains what an attachment order is, in particular:

 - what you can do to protect your property

 What is an Attachment Order?

 An attachment order is an order that is executed over your moveable property, which means property like cars, but not your home or land.
 It also cannot be used against property contained in your home.

 It can, however, be used against property that is stored on business premises, in a garden shed, or a lockup or inside a vehicle.

-Where you live in a mobile home, it can be attached, but it is possible to ask a judge to lift the attachment order.
+Where you live in a mobile home, it can be attached, but not if it is your principal or sole residence.